-Stereophile Class A+ 2019 recommended SACD, DVD-A, CD player, Transport, & Media Players
+Stereophile Class A+ 2019 recommended SACD, DVD-A, CD player, Transport, & Media Player

 One-owner, purchased from factory in Nov of 2016, PS Audio DirectStream Memory Player in very good condition.
-Aside from some minor scuffs <see photos> on top gloss-black lid from normal dusting, unit is like new, conservatively rated 8.5/10.
-Fully tested with PS Audio DAC Sr / D'Agostino electronics / Magico speakers for several days.
+Aside from some minor scuffs <see photos> on top gloss-black lid from normal dusting, unit functions as it did when new, very conservatively rated 8/10.
+Fully tested with PS Audio DAC Sr / D'Agostino Momentum electronics / Magico S7 speakers for several days.
 This player's sound and functionality are both excellent.
 Includes the original power cord, remote, batteries, owner's manual, and original factory double box, with air spring suspension inner box system.
 This sale also includes the PS Audio I2S cable, a $459 cable when new!
 Also included are a set of four A/V RoomService Equipment Vibration Protectors, $159 new.
 Price includes PayPal and/or AudioGon Express Checkout fees, shipping, insurance - everything to your door.
 I have over a decade and hundreds of 100% positive feedback and ship the same day I receive payment.
 Herndon Audio can accept AudioGon Express Checkout, PayPal, Visa, Mastercard, American Express, Discover, check in the mail, etc.

 PS Audio's DirectStream Memory Player retains the Digital Lens RAM of its predecessor, the PerfectWave Transport—but here it buffers the digital throughput only enough to stay ahead of the bitstream.
 (The PerfectWave delayed the music signal by as much as 30 seconds.)
 As with other contemporary PSA products, the DirectStream Memory Player uses proprietary code on field-programmable gate arrays (FPGAs).
 Its mechanical-drive innards are based on those of an Oppo universal disc player, a result of which is the new transport's ability to play Blu-ray discs—without video output—and, when used with PS Audio's own DirectStream DAC, the DSD layers of SACDs.
 (A proprietary PS Audio handshake protocol had to be developed to prevent the DirectStream Memory player from outputting DSD, which would violate Sony's copyrights.)
 In comparing the sound of the DirectStream Memory Player to that of his PerfectWave Transport, RD noted an improvement in CD playback that, ironically or not, reduced "the margin of superiority of DSD over CD."
 He concluded that "there's life in the ol' CD yet."